 Regardless of the Microsoft SQL Server recovery model used, Microsoft SQL Server data can be accessed via a Fibre Channel or iSCSI interface, just as if accessing a traditional storage system.

 Role-based Access Control

-Actifio administrators can control which users have access to data, Actifio features, processes, and resources.
-In addition, captured data can be defined as sensitive or non-sensitive.
-Actifio users can be granted permission to access sensitive or non-sensitive data.
+You can control which users have access to data, Actifio features, and resources.
+Captured data can be marked sensitive, and Actifio users can be granted access permission to sensitive data.

 Mounts